Populus balsamifera subsp. trichocarpa

 - Hardy to USDA Zone 4 Native range from southern Alaska to southern California, east to the Rocky Mountains.
-More recently considered a subspecies of the Eastern Balsam Poplar, Populus balsamifera.
+Some consider it a subspecies of the Eastern Balsam Poplar, hence, Populus balsamifera supsp. tricocarpa.

 - trichocarpa: hairy fruited; from the Greek thrix, a hair, and karpos, fruit.